By Molly Patrick

 Some people process their stuff with shrinks, some people turn to religion and some people don’t process their stuff at all and continue to numb it out.
 And sometimes we just outgrow silly perceptions that we had of ourselves and learn to slather ourselves with love each and everyday instead.

 There’s no right or wrong way to do it and everyone will do what’s best for them in their own time.

 For me it wasn’t sitting on a couch and talking to a stranger or Buddhism that changed my weird issues around food.

-It was learning how to love myself and showing up for my body by feeding it the best possible fuel (this feat can be way harder than making beans sexy, by the way).
+It was learning how to love myself and showing up for my body by feeding it the best possible fuel.

 Today I can confidently say that I could easily eat two bean burritos in the middle of a crowded room.
-They wouldn’t be from Taco Bell, but Tupac would definitely be my jam.
+They wouldn’t be from Taco Bell, but Tupac would definitely be playing in the background.

 I always say that the food you eat has the power to change your entire life.